-Romania: Prospex Oil & Gas started gas production at its Suceava concession23.
-September 2018. / SEE Energy News
+Romania: Prospex Oil & Gas started gas production at its Suceava concession, SEE Energy News

 UK-based company Prospex Oil and Gas announced that it has started gas production at Bainet gas field within its Suceava concession in northeastern Romania.

 Non-executive Chairman of Prospex, Bill Smith said that the start of first gas production in Romania is a milestone event, which transforms Prospex Oil & Gas into a revenue generative investment company.
 With multiple similar prospects already identified on the license, each of which can be explored and developed at relatively low cost, Suceava represents an excellent, low risk opportunity to scale up the company’s revenues.
 Gas produced at the field is sold into the national grid operated by Transgaz at the Romanian market prices of some 6 euro per 1,000 cubic feet.

 Last year, Prospex Oil & Gas announced that the operator of its Bainet-1 well on the Suceava concession in Romania – Raffles Energy has found gas and expects that the experimental production will start in the second quarter of 2018.
 The company that the Bainet-1 well was drilled to a total depth of 600 meters and encountered 9 meters of reservoir with 8 meters of net gas pay consisting of a good quality Sarmatian sandstone reservoir.
 During a final 11-hour test, natural gas containing over 99 % methane flowed at a rate of approximately 33,000 cubic meters per day through a 8 mm choke.